 Non-penetrating grout sealer.

 If you’re looking for a layer of basic protection from an easy-to-apply solution, a non-penetrating sealer (also called a “surface coating”) may be right for you.
 Non-penetrating grout sealers will protect kitchen floors and backsplashes from moderate water exposure, dirt, and grease.
 (Areas that are exposed to a lot of water—bathrooms, tubs, and showers—will be better protected by a penetrating product, described below.)
-This type of sealer must be reapplied every year or two and often won’t adhere to glazed tiles, so it’s the best fit for grout located in unglazed tiles and natural stone.
+This type of sealer must be reapplied every year or two and often won’t adhere to glazed tiles, so it’s a great fit for grout used with unglazed tiles and natural stone.

 Penetrating grout sealer.

 To prevent long-term water, mildew, and oil damage—especially on grout surrounded by denser, less porous surfaces—you’ll more likely want to choose a penetrating grout sealer (or “impregnating sealer”).
 Look for a product that (a) is designed for your tile material (natural stone, ceramic, porcelain, etc.) and (b) provides a natural-looking finish without unintentionally changing the color or texture of the grout or surrounding tile.
-An impregnator should protect grout for a minimum of three to five years.
-That said, industry experts still recommend paying close attention, reassessing any damage, and re-sealing grout every two years.
+An impregnator typically protects grout for a minimum of three to five years.

 Penetrating sealers come in colorless and color options, the latter of which may lessen visible stains or discoloration in your grout.
-Unlike grout paint or dye, a color sealer penetrates the pores in sanded grout, protecting it from future water damage while it restores the original hue.
-If you know the brand of grout you originally used, you can contact the sealer manufacturer to ask about the best match for your specific shade.
+Unlike grout paint or dye, a color sealer penetrates the pores in sanded grout, helping protect it from future water damage while working to restore the original grout color.

-Solvent-based sealers contain heavy chemicals that are harmful if inhaled or ingested.
-You can still use these products and minimize potential harm from formaldehyde, volatile organic compounds (VOCs), and petroleum distillates by wearing gloves and a safety mask.
-As well, avoid exposing the grout sealer to heat and flame.
+Solvent-based sealers contain heavy chemicals that can be harmful if inhaled or ingested.
+To minimize exposure to such chemicals as formaldehyde, volatile organic compounds (VOCs), and petroleum distillates, consider wearing protective gloves and a safety mask then applying a solvent-based sealer.
+As well, avoid exposing this type of grout sealer to heat and/ or fire.

 The Right Applicator for Your Surface Size